-Reddy Case Study · AI Implementation
+Reddy · AI Implementation

 As part-time Director of Learning at Reddy, I helped build the systems that turn business logic into realistic practice environments — giving call center agents the experience of fifty AI conversations in dozens of scenarios before their first real call.

 What changed isn't just smarter models.
 It's smarter use of them — deterministic pipelines, well-organized data, and human operators who understand both the technology and the learning science behind it.
-That's where the work at Reddy sits.

-The Work
+The pipeline

 Neither the human nor the AI can do this alone.
 The AI can't understand why a particular escalation path matters to a particular customer segment.
 The human can't hand-build 45 scenario variations.
-The pipeline works because each step plays to the right strengths:
+The pipeline works because each step plays to the right strengths.

 01